nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 <img alt="disadvantages" src="/images/content/the-grind.png" style="width: 63%; height: 63%">
 </center>

 **1.**  Sole proprietors are **fully responsible** for all aspects of their business.

 Total liability prevents owners from taking the risks necessary for some businesses to flourish.

-**2.**  As the simplest business entity, [owners are limited](https://www.businessinitiative.org/sole-proprietorship/disadvantages/) to one taxation method: The Pass-Through Process.
+**2.**  As the simplest business entity, [owners are limited](https://www.businessinitiative.org/sole-proprietorship/disadvantages/) to one taxation method: **The Pass-Through Process**.

 There are **no tax breaks** available for Sole Proprietorships like there are for LLCs and Corporations.

 **3.**  Without having to register with the state, Sole Proprietorships are **generally viewed as inferior businesses** compared to LLCs and Corporations.

 This makes finding investors and establishing yourself as a credible business much more difficult than if you had an LLC or Corporation.

 **4. You cannot set up a business bank account** because Sole Proprietorships are technically viewed as unofficial business entities.

 **5.**  Although they are relatively [easy to dissolve](https://www.businessinitiative.org/sole-proprietorship/advantages/), **selling a Sole Proprietorship is extremely difficult**.

 You cannot sell the Sole Proprietorship as an entity because, from a legal point-of-view, its not a business entity.

 The only way to sell the business is to sell the individual components, materials, and anything else necessary to the manufacture of the products or the ability to provide the services you sell.

 <p><b>➤ DISCOVER: </b> <a href="https://www.businessinitiative.org/sole-proprietorship/disadvantages/" target="_blank"> Why you should avoid Sole Proprietorships like the plague.  </a></p>